ivo-sousa/SRD_coexist_CSMA_DC/README.md

 Please, cite the following paper in your publications if you use this simulator in your work:

-Bandeira R, Sousa I, Queluz MP, Rodrigues A. Coexistence of DC and CSMA in SRD channel access and resilience to LTE interference: A simulator-based analysis.
-Trans Emerging Tel Tech.
+Bandeira R, Sousa I, Queluz MP, Rodrigues A. Coexistence of DC and CSMA in SRD channel access and resilience to LTE interference: A simulator-based analysis. *Trans Emerging Tel Tech*.
 2018;e3301. https://doi.org/10.1002/ett.3301

 ## License
 This simulator is released under MIT License.
 See the bundled [LICENSE](LICENSE) file for details.